2018 Patient Flow Summit Thought Leadership Agenda

-Dr. Steven Maser, MD and Charmaine La Fevre, Atlantic Health System
+Dr. Steven Maser, MD and Charmaine Le Fevre, MS RN ONC Atlantic Health System

-Under comprehensive care of joint replacement (CJR), hospitals receiving bundled Medicare payments encompassing all patient care costs from admission through 90 days post-discharge.
+Under the Comprehensive Care of Joint Replacement (CJR), hospitals receive bundled Medicare payments encompassing all patient care costs from admission through 90 days post-discharge.
 Clearly, the financial risks are great.
-As you’ll hear from Dr. Maser and Miss La Fevre, Atlantic Health Systems instituted and multidisciplinary approach to achieving quality goals and reducing overall spend.
-Learning from this case example, you can take steps to make the CJR model financially viable for your organization.
+As you’ll hear from Dr. Maser and Miss Le Fevre, Atlantic Health System has instituted a multidisciplinary approach to achieving quality goals and reducing overall spend.
+Learning from this case example, you can take steps to make the CJR model and other bundled care models financially viable for your organization.

 Leadership Topics: Evolving Transfer Center to Command Center